-1. Conduct a needs assessment.
+1. Conduct a needs assessment

 A needs assessment helps businesses gain insight into what the potential customers need from your company and other important information about your competitors.
 It is also a way of examining whether or not you have a growing market for your brand.

-Assess the current status of your target market before jumping right into planning and development process of your brand strategy.
+Assess the current status of your target market before jumping right into the planning and development process of your brand strategy.
 Without understanding what your potential customers need, their interests and the reasons why they would patronise your brand, your company will not be able to provide a branding strategy that effectively captures the attention and meets the needs of your target market.
 You will find that the needs assessment can provide you with the information that will help your team come up with effective and practical strategies and informed decisions about your brand development.

 For example, you can ask your team: Is the content, structure and the work culture of our company geared towards the needs of our target customers?
 It will help you to better understand the concerns of your customers and how your business needs to address their concerns in order to help them achieve their shopping objectives.